Mogeni-cell/Akan-Name-Generator/README.md

 Akan names are traditional Ghanaian names assigned based on the day of the week a person is born.

+This app calculates the day of the week using the birthdate, then assigns the corresponding Akan name.

 ## Author

 MOGENIZINCY